 Philadelphia Head-On Car Collision Lawyer

-Head-on collisions most often occur when a vehicle crosses over a centerline or a median and crashes into an approaching vehicle.
-They also occur when a driver travels the wrong way in a traffic lane, enters an exit ramp, attempting to pass on a two-way road, cresting a hill or due to confusing roadway construction signs.
-No matter the cause, the force of two multi-thousand pound motor vehicles, each moving in the opposite direction, multiples the force of the impact significantly.
+Head-on collisions most often happen when a vehicle crosses over a centerline or a median and crashes into an approaching vehicle.
+They also can occur when a driver travels the wrong way in a traffic lane, enters an exit ramp, attempting to pass on a two-way road, cresting a hill or due to confusing roadway construction signs.
+No matter what the cause, the force of two multi-thousand pound motor vehicles, each moving in the opposite direction, multiples the force of the impact significantly.
 The results can be catastrophic to vehicle occupants.

 These types of collisions are often due to distracted driving and driver inattention, fatigued drivers who drift into oncoming lanes of traffic, Speeding, Driver Intoxication or dangerous road conditions such as lack of a median.

-While the use of seat belts, air bags and padded auto interiors helps to lessen the severity of these collisions; these types of crashes still cause more damage than other types of collisions due to the forces imparted at the moment of impact.
+While the use of seat belts, air bags, and padded auto interiors helps to lessen the severity of these collisions; these types of crashes still cause more damage than other types of collisions due to the forces imparted at the moment of impact.

 The weight difference between the colliding vehicles also matters and it is important that your head-on collision lawyer understand the physics involved in these crashes and how speed and weight differences can predict the resulting injuries.

 In cases where a large truck or other heavy vehicle strikes a smaller car head-on, the injuries resulting can be devastating for the victim and create lifelong disability and the need for long-term medical and rehabilitative care.